 As a university graduate, software developer and competitive sports player, I’ve had my share of learning challenges.
 Fly fishing truly is humbling in this respect as it’s easy to learn but takes a lifetime to master.
 For this reason, I make no claims about my own skill as a fly fisher; only that it’s something I will continue to learn and improve upon and hopefully share some of my experiences and knowledge with others along the way.

-Whether it’s improving my casting ability, learning to tie more realistic or difficult fly patterns, experiencing new species on a fly rod and now teaching my own children how to fly fish (and enjoy it), there certainly is no shortage of challenges!
+Whether it’s improving my casting ability, learning to tie more realistic or difficult fly patterns, experiencing new species on a fly rod, or pushing myself to explorer further and longer in the Ontario backcountry, there certainly is no shortage of challenges!